JiLisx/similarity_jaccard/readme.md

 This is an enhanced version of the patent similarity analysis system with multiprocessing support for significantly improved performance on multi-core systems.

+This codebase includes a Java-to-Python translation of the implementation referenced in Arts, S., Cassiman, B., & Gomez, J.C.
+(2017), along with additional functional improvements.

 ## Overview

 The system processes patent data through several stages: